rschwiebert/dart_data/db/README.md

 ├── RING_000031
 │   ├── RING_000031_details.html<- expanded details template
 │   ├── data.yaml               <- definition of the ring
-│   ├── dimensions              <- associated dimension objects
+│   ├── dimensions.yaml         <- mapping holding dimension data for this ring
-│       └── DIM_000002.yaml     <- value of the dimension
-│   ├── properties              <- associated properties
+│   ├── properties.yaml         <- mapping holding property data for this ring
-│       └── PROP_000154.yaml    <- description of the relationship
-│   └── subsets                 <- associated subsets
+│   └── subsets.yaml            <- mapping holding subsets information for this ring
-│       └── SUBSET_000001.yaml  <- description of the subset
 ```

 Other objects are not so complicated.
 For example, if you look up subset type 1 to see what it is, all the data is